beego/beedoc/en-US/mvc/controller/errors.md

 	c.TplNames = "dberror.tpl"
 }
 ```
-from the example we can know that all the error handle function hasprefix `Error`，the other string is the name of `Abort`，like `Error404` match `Abort("404")`
+From the example we can see, that all the error handle functions have prefix `Error`，the other string is the name of `Abort`，like `Error404` match `Abort("404")`

-we should use `beego.ErrorController` to register the error controller before `beego.Run`
+Use `beego.ErrorController` to register the error controller before `beego.Run`

 ```
 package main